byronka/minum/docs/development_handbook.md

 already exist in the JDK standard library.
 As of this writing, we have no dependencies outside the standard library (which is just incredible - thanks Java library developers!)

-Instead of using a mocking framework, we just create a "Fake" version of a class (e.g. FakeSocketWrapper).
-This is because mocking frameworks actually compile code _at runtime_ which slows down tests tremendously.
-By using this practice, our unit tests often take less than even 1 millisecond.

-Another example: the data structures in the database are built on a thread-safe data structure (ConcurrentHashMap), so that we don't need to synchronize a great deal of the time.

 New Developer Setup
 -------------------